Hydnora africana: Conservation

-Climate change can gravely affect sexual reproduction and that conservation efforts aren’t being made to rescue the hydnora africana. “...if pollinators disappear and might limit seed dispersal…In addition, they are being removed at a rapid rate for agricultural land expansion and overexploitation for medicinal use…” (Elijah Mbandi Mkala, Matthias Jost, et al., 2022).
-With their extensive research, they have found that hydnora africana thrive in deeply moist environments surrounded by their pollinators.
+Climate change can gravely affect sexual reproduction.
+Conservation efforts are not being made to rescue the H. africana. "...if pollinators disappear and might limit seed dispersal…In addition, they are being removed at a rapid rate for agricultural land expansion and overexploitation for medicinal use…".
+With their extensive research, they have found that H. africana thrive in deeply moist environments surrounded by their pollinators.
 Since land is being destroyed and this organism is being exploited through its sale, their numbers will exponentially decline over time.
-“Our results show that the precipitation of the wettest month..was the most important variable contributing to the distribution of the two Hydnora species.
-This finding indicates that apart from the necessity of water for survival, ground moisture is an essential factor for most subterranean plants…adequate ground moisture levels are required for the relatively soft-tissued Hydnora flowers to break through the ground… which completes its entire life cycle below ground)” (Elijah Mbandi Mkala, Matthias Jost, et al., 2022).
-As the climate gets warmer and warmer every year, the hydnora africana loses its germination and goes extinct.
-Conservation efforts need to be made immediately in order to prevent the extinction of the hydnora africana.
+"Our results show that the precipitation of the wettest month..was the most important variable contributing to the distribution of the two Hydnora species.
+This finding indicates that apart from the necessity of water for survival, ground moisture is an essential factor for most subterranean plants…adequate ground moisture levels are required for the relatively soft-tissued Hydnora flowers to break through the ground… which completes its entire life cycle below ground)."
+As the climate gets warmer and warmer every year, H. africana loses its germination and goes extinct.
+Conservation efforts need to be made immediately in order to prevent its extinction.